Mark Gil Alfafara

-Mark Gil Alfafara (born January 28, 1994) is a Filipino volleyball player.
+Mark Gil Alfafara (born January 28, 1994) is a Filipino former volleyball player.
 He played with UST Growling Tigers collegiate men's University team.

 Career

 Collegiate

 In UAAP Season 73, they got a 13–1 win-loss record in the preliminary round tied with FEU Tamaraws.
 They succeeded to advanced in the finals after defeating the La Salle Green Archers in the Semis.
 They won the championship title after beating the FEU Tamaraws in Game 2 of the best-of-three finals series.

 In UAAP Season 74, they got 11–3 win-loss record in the preliminary round.
 They won against Adamson Soaring Falcons in the Semis but failed to get the championship title after being defeated by FEU Tamaraws in Game 2 of the best-of-three finals series.

 In UAAP Season 75, they failed to advance to the Semis after being placed 5th.
 Alfafara and Red Christensen of De La Salle Green Archers shared the Season's MVP on that year.

 In UAAP Season 76, they were placed 6th.

 In UAAP Season 77, it was the last playing year of Mark Gil Alfafara in the UAAP.
 They got an 11–3 win-loss record in the preliminary round, tied with Ateneo Blue Eagles.
-They failed to advance in the Finals after being defeated by NU Bulldogs in Game 2 of the semis.
+They failed to advance in the finals after being defeated by NU Bulldogs in Game 2 of the semis.